-A management interface between the Network Slice Management Function (NSMF) and the Communication Service Management Function (CSMF) is described in [5] for this purpose.
+A management interface between the Network Slice Management Function (NSMF) and the Communication Service Management Function (CSMF) described in [5] or between Communication Service Provider (CSP) and Communication Service Customer (CSC) described in TS28.530 [2] is for this purpose.

-The CSMF is responsible for translating the service related requirement to network slice related requirements and inform the NSMF of the operator’s network through the management interface.
+The CSMF / CSP is responsible for translating the service related requirement to network slice related requirements and inform the NSMF of the operator’s network through the management interface.
 For example, a customer may want to have a specific network slice instance created by the operator.
-He will inform the operator’s network through CSMF and the management exposure interface, the NSMF of the operator network may create the network slice instance for the customer accordingly.
+He will inform the operator’s network through CSMF / CSP and the management exposure interface, the NSMF of the operator network may create the network slice instance for the customer accordingly.
 This feature may be charged.

 Other than the network instance creation, the operator may allow activation /deactivation, modification of configuration, deletion, and/or monitoring of a network slice instance.